How important is it to be considerate of others?

 Kuuki wo Yomu

-Nick shares another Japanese term that he’s fascinated with: kuuki wo yomu.
-Miku explains that kuuki wo yomu means ‘read the room’ or ‘read between the lines’, and it is something that is instilled in Japanese people at an early age, for example by helping children understand how to act as a group rather than just thinking about one’s self.
+Kuuki wo yomu means ‘read the room’ or ‘read between the lines’, and something that is instilled in Japanese people at an early age.
+For example, by helping children understand how to act as a group rather than just thinking about one’s self.
 However, for Miku, it is still important to have balance because it might cause too much stress to an individual not being able to voice his/her own opinions.

 Meiwaku kakenaide and omoiyari